Relativistic Freeze-in with Scalar Dark Matter in a Gauged $B-L$ Model and Electroweak Symmetry Breaking: Freeze-in Production of Dark Matter

 \section{Freeze-in Production of Dark Matter}

 As outlined in the previous section, the dark matter particle $\phi_D$ has feeble interactions with the SM particles, as well as, other $B-L$ particles ($S,Z_{BL}$) present in this model.
 Therefore, the state $\phi_D$ is not in thermal equilibrium, rather produced from the decays and annihilation of SM and $B-L$ particles.
 If kinematically allowed, the freeze-in production of dark matter is dominated by the decays of SM and $B-L$ states which are in thermal equilibrium.
 The production processes due to annihilation give subdominant contributions to the relic density, as often the contributions are suppressed by additional couplings as well as propagators, along with the numerical factors arising from additional phase space integral.
 A non re-normalizable interactions between the dark matter and bath particles leads to UV freeze-in of dark matter which depends on the re-heating temperature of the Universe \cite{Hall:2009bx, Chen:2017kvz, Elahi:2014fsa, Biswas:2019iqm}.
 In this work, we do not have non-renormalizable interaction between the dark matter and bath particles.
 Rather, our scenario is similar to IR freeze-in of dark matter, where production of the dark matter dominates at $T\approx M$ of the initial states and it is insensitive to the reheating temperature of the Universe.
-We consider both the decay and $2 \to 2$ annihilation contributions in the relic density.
-Depending on the primary production mechanism, we sub-divide the entire discussion in different {\it Scenarios}, and analyse the production of $\phi_D$ in detail.
-The schematic diagrams for these different scenarios have been shown in Fig. ~\ref{Fig1}.
+We consider both the decay and $2 \to 2$ annihilation contributions in the relic density.Feynman diagrams for the production processes of dark matter $\phi_{D }$ before and after EWSB are shown in Fig.~\ref{Feyndiag}.Depending on the primary production mechanism, we sub-divide the entire discussion in different {\it Scenarios}, and analyse the production of $\phi_D$ in detail.
+The schematic diagrams for these different scenarios have been shown in Fig.~\ref{Fig1}.